scottiegreff/rag-chatbot/tests/README.md

 # Test Directory Structure

-This directory contains all test files for the FCI-Chatbot project, organized by type and purpose.
+This directory contains all test files for the AI-Chatbot project, organized by type and purpose.

 ## Directory Structure